CloudContactAI/docs/docs/Learn/webhooks.md

     - notifications
   robots: index
 ---
-> Use webhooks to notify your application about SMS and email events.
+> Use the CloudContactAI webhook to notify your application about SMS events.

 ## What is a webhook?